 “Are you a relative?”
 It's lunchtime.
 A woman slides the tray of food in front of Paula.
 “She’s been my best friend for fifty-five years,” I say.
 “You’re not a relative then,” she says flatly.
 “She’s my sister,” I say with defiance.

-A friend has accompanied me for truthfully it took all my strength and courage to get here, to face this.
-Be prepared, the nurse says before we even enter the room, confirming my worst fears, the dread dragging down my arms, my legs.
+It took all my strength and courage to get here, to face this.
+Be prepared, the nurse says before I even enter the room, confirming my worst fears, the dread dragging down my arms, my legs.
 When was it you last saw her?
 Five months, I think.
 The nurse repeats, be prepared.

 The words echo another time, another place where he lay dying.
 Be prepared.
 A sunken hollowed-out shell of a once vibrant man.
 I loved him.
 Now this.
 I love her.
 The beautiful girl who validated me, who saw me through lonely nights after his death, our phone conversations rippling with laughter and her astute observations about the world and the people in our little orbits ….
 The crazy news editor, the narcissistic lover, the abusive parent.